brianspiering/rl-course/readme.md

 ### Participation

 I try to create an active learning environment in my classroom, which is incentivized with the _Participation_ grade.
 Attendance is mandatory, you can't participate if you don't attend.
 It is the responsibility of the student to attend all classes.
-If you have to miss class, due to sickness, job interviewing, or other circumstances, please notify your instructor by Slack in advance.
-Supporting documents (e.g., doctor’s notes) may be asked for to accompany absences.
+If you have to miss class, due to sickness, job related activities, or other circumstances, please notify your instructor by Slack in advance.

 Tardiness negatively impacts an active learning environment, thus will impact your participation grade.